 Planning the proposal

 Ankur: I figured out the ring situation in the fall with help from her sisters.
-I had a whole spreadsheet where I had sketched out how the day would go.
+I even made a full spreadsheet mapping out how the day would unfold.

 Sagiri: I was in Milan for work and we were planning this trip to the south of France.
-But Ankur kind of framed it like his birthday trip.
-So, I thought it was going to be his celebration.
+But Ankur kind of framed it as his birthday trip, so I genuinely thought we were celebrating him.

 Sagiri: We got ready for dinner and I was wearing heels.
-And he was like, “Well, why don’t we go for a walk in the garden?” to which I replied, “Why don’t we just hang by the bar and go straight to dinner?”.
-But he insisted that we go for a walk and we didn’t really know where we were going because the hotel was also a maze.
-I was really annoyed.
+And he was like, “Well, why don’t we go for a walk in the garden?”
+I suggested we just sit by the bar and head straight to dinner instead.
+But he was insistent.
+The hotel itself is like a maze, so we were wandering around not entirely sure where we were going.

 Ankur: I was holding an umbrella and texting the photographer on the side because she set up in a different location and I was freaking out.
-We finally got to the covered area.
-I couldn't see the photographer anywhere, so I just got down on one knee.
+We finally got to a covered area overlooking the sea.
+I couldn't see the photographer anywhere, but I decided to go for it, so I just got down on one knee.

 Sagiri: Then I saw two people running toward us with an umbrella and I was so confused.
 I realised it was the photographer and assistant sprinting up to try to catch us in the moment.